KilliKrate/Software-Documentation-G6/docs/Architecture and Design/index.md

 ## Components Classification

-### Presentation Layer
+### Presentation Tier

 **Purpose**: To display forms, controls, images, videos to the user to create fluid and efficient user experience.

-**Specific Nature**: The presentation layer will be in charge of displaying appropriate images, menus and videos to the user.
-This layer will also be in charge of handling stylus click.
+**Specific Nature**: The presentation tier will be in charge of displaying appropriate images, menus and videos to the user.
+This tier will also be in charge of handling stylus click.
 When a user clicks a menu on the GUI, the code corresponding to that event will be called.
-This layer will also be in charge of the spawning of appropriate threads.
+This tier will also be in charge of the spawning of appropriate threads.
 The need of spawning extra threads is due to the fact that the main thread of the app will be watching for event clicks, but we also need another thread constantly running to send asynchronous requests to the webserver.

 **Subcomponents**: Image Viewer, Video Player

-### Controller Layer
+### Business Tier

-**Purpose**: Processes and respond to events, typically user actions, and may invoke changes on the model.
+**Purpose**: Processes and respond to events, typically user actions.
+This tier is in charge of the heavy algorithm business logic found in complex solutions.

 **Specific Nature**:

 **Subcomponents**:

-### Business Layer

-**Purpose**: This layer is in charge of the heavy algorithm business logic found in complex solutions.

-**Specific Nature**:

-**Subcomponents**:

-### Record Layer

-**Purpose**: This layer is in charge of containing the classes that strictly consist of data.
-Little to no functional methods will be found in these classes.

-**Specific Nature**:

-**Subcomponents**:

-### Data Access Layer
+### Data Tier

-**Purpose**: This layer is in charge of communicating to the database.
-This layer should handle all of the database transactions and connectivity.

-**Specific Nature**:

-**Subcomponents**:

-### Database Layer

-**Purpose**: This layer is in charge of storing data in persistent storage.
+**Purpose**: This tier is in charge of storing data in persistent storage.

-**Specific Nature**:
+**Specific Nature**: This tier will consist of XML and JSON files.These together will be our database management system.
+There will be only one XML file named *user_data.xml* while JSON files will be *acl.json* and *descriptor.json*.

 **Subcomponents**: